rycolab/website/content/authors/yuchen/_index.md

 - Teaching Assistants AFLT
 ---

-Yuchen (Eleanor) is a first-year Ph.D. student in Computer Science at ETH Zürich, where she is supervised by Ryan and [Mrinmaya Sachan](https://sites.google.com/site/mrinsachan/).
-Previously, she was an undergraduate student at Zhejiang University, majoring in Biomedical Engineering and minoring in Computer Science.
+Eleanor is a second-year Ph.D. student in Computer Science at ETH Zürich, where she is supervised by Ryan and [Mrinmaya Sachan](https://sites.google.com/site/mrinsachan/).
+Previously, Eleanor was an undergraduate student at Zhejiang University and also spent some time at UCLA, supervised by Kai-Wei Chang.
 Her research is focused on coreference resolution and linguistic theories of coherence and coreference.
-She also likes commonsense, neural machine translation, and hiking.
-It is her greatest dream to travel all 195 countries in the world.
+She also likes neural machine translation, human language processing, hiking and skiing.
+It is her greatest dream to travel to all 195 countries in the world.

 Native Language: Mandarin